thumbnail image

 • What We Do

-At the Cooperative Futures Institute, we apply biological and evolutionary principles of cooperation to build technology and institutional infrastrcutre systems that are truly mutually beneficial.
-By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we build tools that support human fourishing rather than undermining it.
+At the Cooperative Futures Institute, we apply biological and evolutionary principles of cooperation to build technology and institutional infrastructre systems that are truly mutually beneficial.
+By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we build tools that support human flourishing rather than undermining it.

 Section image